mindkin/hourfleet/docs/youconfigure.md

 ### Support

-These settings are displayed on the support page of your web app, and in various places around the web app that reference support/assistance for your customers
+These settings are displayed in various places around the web app that reference support/assistance for your customers.
+It also includes the ability to use third party support service like Google Analytics and live chat widgets.
+Hourfleet generates a support page for your web app using some of these details that helps provide guidenence for your users.
+You can choose to link to your own external support page (see [Navigation Configuration](youconfigure.html#Navigation)).

 ~~~
 	"Support": {